Nov/Dec term registration is closed.

 TUE 7:00 - 7:30 pm Instructor: Roxann Wilkinson Limit 6

 Pre-requisites: Dogs must be under control, understand basic obedience commands, and be able to walk on leash.
-Dogs should be at least 6 months old.
-Ideally they should have taken a beginning obedience class.
-The CGC (Canine Good Citizen) is a ten-skill training program that focuses on basic good manners and obedience, instilling the values of responsible ownership, and strengthening the bond between you and your dog at home and in the community.
-THis class prepares you to take the CGC test offered by OTCGL several times a year and testing will be offered by the instructor at the completion of the class.
+Dogs should be at least 6 months old and have ideally taken a beginning obedience class.
+The CGC is a ten-skill training program that focuses on basic good manners and obedience, instilling the values of responsible ownership, and strengthening the bond between you and your dog at home and in the community.
+CGC testing may be offered at the end of this class.
+This is a 4 week class.
+Class meets: Nov 6, Nov 13, Nov 20, & Dec 11.
+Registration fee: $70.

 COMPETITIVE OBEDIENCE